 “Nevertheless, to keep a good conscience, and walk in such a way as God has prescribed in his word, is a thing which I must prefer before you all, and above life itself.”

 “All great and honorable actions are accompanied with great difficulties, and both must be enterprised and overcome with answerable courage.”

 Do you remember the movie Pinocchio?
 Even Geppetto was smart enough to warn Pinocchio about Pleasure Island.

 Remember this old story: Pleasure Island is a theme park located on an island.
 The Coachman, who made a fortune from his crooked deeds, is the owner of the park and takes all the boys that Foulfellow and Gideon traps.
 Apparently, the boys can do whatever they pleased on the island, such as smoking, drinking alcohol, fighting, wrecking the place and other deeds that good children wouldn't do.
 The boys were also free of the law and any adults who could stop them from being bad.
 However, unknown to the boys, Pleasure Island in truth actually serves as a trap.
 Once the boys had enough time being bad, they would turn into donkeys after they made "jackasses" of themselves and become slaves.

-Servant: The messenger sent to start the
+The Servant: The messenger sent to teach us why we are suffering

 *Longest Read Page